 - Tasting Notes

-An early harvest maintained natural acidity and varietal tension in this otherwise warm year.
+A return to "normal" timing for harvest captured the natural acidity and varietal tension from this only moderately warm year.
 Some hint of the puncheons, varietal marker green peas and spice on the nose.
-Full and yet dry, breadth from the skins, texture from the lees contact and yet refreshing acid on the palate.
+Full and yet dry, breadth from the skins, texture from the lees contact and refreshing citrus acids on the palate.

 Stay up to date with news, events and impending new releases from Bannockburn Vineyards.